Esperance Water Supply Upgrade

 Water Corporation is upgrading Esperance’s water supply infrastructure to support water security for the Esperance community.
 This National Water Grid project is funded by the Australian and Western Australian governments and delivered in partnership with Water Corporation.

-This work will be delivered by our authorised contractors, Saltire Construction.
-Construction is currently expected to commence in early to mid 2026, and is expected to take approximately six months to complete.
+This work is being delivered by our authorised contractors, Saltire Infrastructure.
+Construction commenced in February 2026 and is expected to take approximately six months to complete.

 Where is this happening?